ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 ### Setting Up the External Systems for Metrics
 There are mainly two systems involved in collecting and visualizing the metrics.
-[Prometheus] is used to collect the metrics from the Ballerina service and [Grafana] can connect to Prometheus and visualize the metrics in the dashboard.
+[Prometheus] is used to collect the metrics from the Ballerina service, while [Grafana] can be used to connect to Prometheus and visualize the metrics in the dashboard.

 #### Setting Up Prometheus
 [Prometheus] is used as the monitoring system, which pulls out the metrics collected from the Ballerina service '/metrics'.
-This section focuses on the quick installation of Prometheus with Docker and configures it to collect metrics from the Ballerina service with default configurations.
-Follow the steps below to configure
+This section focuses on the quick installation of Prometheus with Docker and the configuration required to collect metrics from the Ballerina service with default configurations.
+Follow the steps below to configure Prometheus.
-Prometheus.

->**Tip:** There are many other ways to install the Prometheus and you can find possible options from [installation guide](https://prometheus.io/docs/prometheus/latest/installation/).
+>**Tip:** There are many other ways to install the Prometheus and you can find possible options from the [installation guide](https://prometheus.io/docs/prometheus/latest/installation/).

 1. Create a `prometheus.yml` file in the `/tmp/` directory.